RubixML/ML/docs/preprocessing.md

 | [Variance Threshold Filter](transformers/variance-threshold-filter.md) | | ● | |

 ## Imputation
-One technique for handling missing data is a preprocessing step called *imputation*.
-Imputation is the process of replacing missing values in the dataset with a pretty good substitution.
-Examples include the average value for a feature or the sample's nearest neighbor's value.
-Imputation allows you to get more value from your data and can limit the introduction of bias in the process.
+A technique for handling missing values in your dataset is a preprocessing step called *imputation*.
+Imputation is the process of replacing missing values with a pretty good guess.

 | Transformer | Continuous | Categorical | Stateful | Elastic |
 |---|---|---|---|---|